 \section{Deepest Benders Cuts}

 At each iteration of the BD Algorithm~\ref{pseudo-code-bd}, we wish to separate (if possible) the incumbent point $({\yy}^{\itt},\eta^{\itt})$ from the epigraph $\epi$.
-As a result of Proposition~\ref{proposition:epigraph}, we may equivalently define $\epi$ as
+Note that we may equivalently define $\epi$ as

 In cutting-plane theory, the separation problem produces a hyperplane (or a cut) that lies between a given point and a closed convex set.
-In our application, we want to separate the incumbent point $({\yy}^{\itt},\eta^{\itt})$ from the closed convex set $\epi$ using a hyperplane $\hp({\pp},\pi_0)$ for some $(\pp,\pi_0)\in\Pi$.
+In our application, we want to separate the incumbent point $({\yy}^{\itt},\eta^{\itt})$ from the closed convex set $\epi$ using a hyperplane $\hp({\BFpi},\pi_0)$ for some $(\BFpi,\pi_0)\in\Pi$.
 Note that infinitely many such hyperplanes may exist, thus one needs a selection criterion for producing the cut that ``best'' separates $({\yy}^{\itt},\eta^{\itt})$ from $\epi$.
 While there is no universal definition of ``best'' cut, a ``good'' cut should satisfy some natural requirements.
-First, it should be a supporting hyperplane for $\epi$, in the sense that it should touch $\epi$ at some point.
+First, it should be a supporting hyperplane for $\epi$ in the sense that it should touch $\epi$ at some point.
 We further postulate that the cut must be \textit{deep}, in the sense that it is as far from the given point $({\yy}^{\itt},\eta^{\itt})$ as possible.
+Finally, it is desirable for the cut to expose a facet of $\epi$, which is a stronger property than supporting $\epi$.
+Note that since facets of $\epi$ are not necessarily facets of the convex hull of $\epi$ when $\yy$ is restricted to integer values (i.e., $\text{conv}(\epi\cap \{(\eta,\yy): \yy\in \mathbb{Z}^n\}$), facet-definingness in this context should not be confused with the facet-definingness property in the integer programming sense.
+Given that any Benders cut, regardless of how it is selected, can at best expose a facet of $\epi$, facet-definingness for Benders cuts in the integer programming sense is orthogonal to cut selection, and further polishing, such as the mixed-integer rounding scheme of \cite{bodur2016mixed}, is necessary to recover this property.

-We begin in Section \ref{sec:euclidean-deepest-cuts} with the Euclidean distance as our measure of cut depth, then generalize to distances induced by $\ell_p$-norms in Section \ref{sec:lp-norm-deepest-cuts}.
-Finally, in Section \ref{sec:deepest-cuts-primal} we present an alternative primal perspective of deepest cut generation, and derive some important properties of deepest cuts.
-Specifically, we show that deepest cuts not only support $\epi$, but also \begin{inparaenum}[(i)] \item minimally resolve infeasibility in the system FSP, \item amount to optimality cuts, and \item are relatively flat thus, help close the gap quickly. \end{inparaenum}
+We begin in Section \ref{sec:euclidean-deepest-cuts} with Euclidean distance as our measure of cut depth, then generalize to distances induced by $\ell_p$-norms in Section \ref{sec:lp-norm-deepest-cuts}.
+In Section \ref{sec:deepest-cuts-primal} we present an alternative primal perspective of deepest cut generation, and derive some important properties.
+Specifically, we show deepest cuts not only support $\epi$, but also \begin{inparaenum}[(i)] \item minimally resolve infeasibility in the system FSP, \item amount to optimality cuts, and \item are relatively flat, thus help close the gap quickly. \end{inparaenum}